 Future employment for registered respiratory therapists is considered excellent nationwide.
 Graduate therapists are prepared to:

 - Assume basic or advanced respiratory care positions in hospitals, nursing homes, subacute care centers, rehabilitation facilities, long-term care facilities, home care companies, asthma clinics, sleep disorders laboratories and pulmonary function laboratories;

 - Continue higher education, if desired.

-The Monroe County Community College respiratory therapy program is accredited by the Commission on Accreditation for Respiratory Care (CoARC).
+Monroe County Community College, CoARC program number 200295, associate of science in Respiratory Therapy program, campus located at 1555 South Raisinville Road, Monroe, MI 48161, is accredited by the Commission on Accreditation for Respiratory Care (www.coarc.com).